 Projected Growth Rate (2018-28): 5%

 - Private Detectives and Investigators

-Private detectives and investigators offer many investigative services regarding personal, financial, and legal matters.
-They verify statements and personal backgrounds, investigate computer crimes, and search for missing people.
-Most states require a high school diploma to get a private detective or investigator license, but a bachelor's demonstrates a higher level of expertise.
+Private detectives and investigators offer many background research services regarding personal, financial, and legal matters.
+They verify statements and personal information, investigate computer crimes, and search for missing people.
+In most states, the educational requirement for a private detective or investigator license is just a high school diploma.
+Holding a bachelor's degree, however, demonstrates a higher level of expertise to clients.